This site contains affiliate links, view the disclosure for more information.

 7. Collecting Too Many Statement Pieces

-While unique ceramics, driftwood, and handmade objects are beautiful, filling your space with one-of-a-kind pieces can lead to visual chaos.
+Unique ceramics, driftwood, and handmade objects are beautiful, but too many one-of-a-kind pieces competing for attention can quickly create visual chaos.

-8. Forgetting the Personal or Time-Worn Story in Wabi Sabi Decor
+8. Forgetting the Personal or Time-Worn Story in Decor

-10. Confusing Wabi Sabi with Japandi or Minimalism
+10. Confusing This Style with Japandi or Minimalism

-While these styles overlap, Wabi Sabi is rawer and less structured than Japandi or Western minimalism.
-Over‑ordering your space can erase the soulful irregularity that defines Wabi Sabi.
+While there is overlap, this approach is less structured and more organic than Japandi or Western minimalism.
+Over-ordering a space can remove the irregularity that gives it soul.

 You may also enjoy: Wabi Sabi Art: When Imperfection Forms Living Beauty